ccoenraets/salesforce-developer-workshop/Creating-an-Apex-Class.md

 ### Step 3: Using a Static Method

-Since EmailManager is a utility class that does not work with instance-specific variables, you can make the sendMail() method static:
+Since EmailManager is a utility class that doesn't work with instance-specific variables, you can make the sendMail() method static:

 1. In the Developer Console, open the EmailManager class